corda/corda-docs-portal/content/en/platform/corda/4.14/community/node-upgrade-notes.md

 Download the required version of Corda Open Source Edition; for more information, see [Release packs and checksums]({{< relref "release-checksum-os.md" >}}).

-## Step 4: Upgrade the node to Corda 4.13
+## Step 4: Upgrade the node to Corda 4.14.

-Ensure your node is running Corda 4.13.

 ## Step 5: Replace `corda.jar` with the new version